Black Hole Entropy, Quantum Corrections and EFT Transitions: Gluing Across Dimensions: Black Holes and EFT Transitions

 whose resemblance with those shown in \eqref{eq:ZnoD6simplified}-\eqref{eq:classicalentropynoD6} is manifest.
 Let us also remark that, as already noticed in earlier works (see, e.g., \cite{Behrndt:1998eq, LopesCardoso:1998tkj}), in order to reproduce the quantity within the square root in the black hole entropy above it is crucial to take into account \emph{both} the deviations from the area law in \eqref{eq:entropy} as well as the correction to the horizon radius itself, namely to the generalized central charge $\mathscr{Z}$.

 Finally, let us try to understand the extra constraints imposed by the hierarchy \eqref{eq:q0>ImG_0}.
 The first one is required so as to ensure that the corrections to the attractor solution and black hole entropy due to the genus-1 term in \eqref{eq:holomorphicprepotential@largevol} are in fact subleading with respect to the two-derivative results.
-The second condition, on the other hand, is more interesting, since its net effect is to suppress the higher-genus terms as well.\footnote{Actually, it suppresses the full tower of quantum corrections $\delta \mathcal{F}_g$ associated to D0-brane states, as captured by $G(Y^0, \Upsilon)$, which also includes a genus-0 contribution.} Furthermore, it can be translated into an equivalent mathematical statement on the value for $y^0$ (equivalently $x^0$ in \eqref{eq:Y^anoD6@2derivative}), whose asymptotics have been ignored so far.
+The second condition, on the other hand, is more interesting, since its net effect is to suppress the higher-genus terms as well.\footnote{Actually, it suppresses the full tower of quantum corrections $\delta \mathcal{F}_g$ associated to D0-brane states, as captured by $G(Y^0, \Upsilon)$, which also includes a genus-0 contribution.} Furthermore, it can be translated into an equivalent mathematical statement on the value for $y^0$ (equivalently $x^0$ in \eqref{eq:Y^anoD6@2derivative}), whose precise growth with the gauge charges has been ignored so far.
 To see this, we should first compute the imaginary part of $G_0(Y^0, \Upsilon)$, which from the local 4d EFT perspective is given by the following asymptotic series

 such that

 Notice that for sufficiently small expansion parameter $\alpha$, the quantity $i(\bar{G}_0 - G_0)$ grows like $1/\alpha \sim Y^0$.
 Therefore, imposing the condition $|\hat{q}_0| \gg |i(G_0 - \bar{G}_0)|$ amounts to having $Y^0 \sim y^0 \gg 1$ at the attractor locus, since we also have that $|\hat{q}_0| \gg y^0$, as per eq. \eqref{eq:chargehierarchy2derivative}.
 If this is so, then the iterative procedure followed to arrive at the solution \eqref{eq:implicitsolY^0} ---as well as the physical quantities derived thereafter--- is self-consistent.
 Thus, we find that the 4d EFT supplemented with the higher-derivative F-terms displayed in \eqref{eq:superspacelagrangian}, correctly accounts for the physical properties of the D0-D2-D4 black hole system if the following refined charge hierarchy is attained